 Saw that [Company] just [raised Series B / expanded to Germany / hired a VP of Sales], congratulations.

 Companies in that phase often [specific pain point relevant to the event].
-We helped [Similar Company] navigate this by [brief outcome].
+We helped [similar company type] deal with this by [brief outcome].

 Worth a quick call to see if there’s a fit?